TylerBre/skeleton/README.md

 ## Installing dependancies and building

 The framework needs to be built, so in order to do that, you need to install the dependancies with `bower install`.
 You can change which components to load in by altering the `component.json` file.
-After the dependancies are satisified, you can open up the index.html file in the `app` directory and begin coding.
+For a complete list of Bower Components, [see here](http://sindresorhus.com/bower-components/) After the dependancies are satisified, you can open up the index.html file in the `app` directory and begin coding.

-To build your app for production, `cd ../app` and run `. build.sh`.
+To package your application for production, `cd ../app` and run `. build.sh`.
 You may need to make the build script executable, in which case you would need to `chmod +x build.sh`.